oracle/node-oracledb/doc/api.md

 If specified as `OBJECT`, each row is fetched as a JavaScript object.
-The object has a property for each column name, with the property value set to the the respective column value.
+The object has a property for each column name, with the property value set to the respective column value.
 The case of the property name will generally be uppercase, depending whether the table column was created with a default, case-insensitive name.
 This follows Oracle's standard casing rules.